Fast Contact-Implicit Model-Predictive Control: Background

-This formulation, with additional affine state and control constraints, is commonly referred to as \textit{linear} MPC.
-Without such constraints, (\ref{trajectory_optimization}) is solved efficiently with a backward Riccati recursion and is commonly referred to as the LQR problem.
+\diff{This formulation, potentially with additional affine state and control constraints, is commonly referred to as \textit{linear} MPC.
+Without such constraints, the problem (\ref{trajectory_optimization}) with linear dynamics \eqref{linear_dynamics} and quadratic objective \eqref{quadratic_objective} is the LQR problem \cite{kalman1964lqr} and is efficiently solved with a backward Riccati recursion.}

-In MPC, after optimizing an instantiation of (\ref{trajectory_optimization}), the optimized control at the first time step, $u_1^*$, is applied to the system.
-After the system evolves, $x_1$ is updated and (\ref{trajectory_optimization}) is re-optimized in order to compute a new control input for the system.
-By repeating this procedure, feedback control is achieved \cite{wang2009fast}.
+\diff{Predictive control iteratively optimizes \eqref{trajectory_optimization}, or an approximate version of it (\ref{linear_dynamics} - \ref{quadratic_objective}), for a given state, and the optimized controls are utilized to compute an input for the system.} After the system evolves, the problem is re-optimized for a new state in order to compute a new control for the system.
+By repeating this procedure at a high rate, feedback control is achieved \cite{wang2009fast}.
 In practice, applying the controls optimized with time-varying linearized dynamics and quadratic costs, to the actual nonlinear system is extremely effective, especially for applications that track a reference trajectory.

-In order to optimize (\ref{trajectory_optimization}) efficiently using Newton or quasi-Newton methods, MPC requires differentiable dynamics constraints.
-In the case of linear MPC, these derivatives, i.e., $A_t$ and $B_t$, resulting from a linearization about a reference trajectory that is being tracked, can be pre-computed offline for additional efficiency.
-Quadratic objectives are often designed to track a reference trajectory, and they can similarly be pre-computed offline.
-Similar to linear MPC, CI-MPC strategically linearizes components of the dynamics about a reference trajectory in order to leverage offline pre-computation and matrix pre-factorization.
-However, unlike linear MPC, CI-MPC does not result in a convex quadratic program, but in a nonlinear program since the contact dynamics are only partially linearized and retain complementarity constraints.